lupuleasa-core/Dota2-TheCore-Config-Engine/README.md

 **Why do some of my commands not trigger?**

 That must be because of your non-standard keyboard.
 You should consider changing your keyboard layout to standard English in Windows options.

-**Does <kbd>CAPSLOCK</kbd> still do what it usually does, even if it's a keybind?**

-No, the fifth line of the script disables <kbd>CAPSLOCK</kbd>.
-You can still use it as a hotkey in the in-game UI.

-**How do I pick a modifier other than <kbd>SPACE</kbd>?**

-You will need AHK installed (https://autohotkey.com/).
-Edit `D2SpaceModifier.ahk` by replacing the word "Space" in the third and fourth lines with what ever key you want such as "x" for example (here is a list of some AHK keys with unique names: https://autohotkey.com/docs/KeyList.htm).
-Place your edited script in your StartUp folder instead of the `.exe` (or compile a new executable yourself).
-Restart your computer and finish installation and tweaking as usual.

 **Will this get me banned?**